SteveBarnett/human-centred/air.md

 My three big ideas for AI Realism:

 1. **Don't Believe The Hype.**
     - Be a sceptic.
 Ask lots of questions using a critical lens.
+In particular: ask for the details and specifics.
 2. **Fight The Power.**
     - Be a Cynic.
 Choose thoughtfully if and when to use AI.
+Sometimes choose not to use AI at all.
 3. **Bring The Noise.**
     - Be a Luddite.
 (Also) Highlight the cons, downsides, and harms of using AI.
+And: offer good, time-tested, alternatives.

 These phrases are all titles of songs by hip hop group [Public Enemy](https://en.wikipedia.org/wiki/Public_Enemy) (Yes, I did make [a short playlist of these three songs](https://www.youtube.com/playlist?list=PL_V3RIJw3YtweX5z5hv5cyv_-VZrGAD3l)!).
 I've chosen them because the words match.
 I've also chosen them because being anything other than an AI booster tends to get you treated as, well, a public enemy.
 I'm taking a deliberately slightly provocative stance as a counter-balance.

 ---